algoz098/vue-player/README.md

 This is a html5 video component made in VueJS with to quickly add videos with placeholders and intros.

 ### Features
+- Has `poster` to show a image placeholder before video
+- Has `video-placeholder-src` to autoplay a video without sound
+- Has `preview-on-mouse` add option to alter between poster and video-preview (youtube like)
+- Events telling what's happening
 - full control of the player
 - 100% vue
 - no third parties js libs

 ## Usage & Guide